Karyotyping chromosome analysis Test Details:

 - In jigsaw puzzle fashion, rearranging the pictures of the chromosomes to match up pairs and arrange them by size, from largest to smallest, numbers 1 to 22, followed by the sex chromosomes as the 23rd pair.

 - The pictures also allow the chromosomes to be vertically oriented.
 Each chromosome looks like a striped straw.
-It has two arms that differ in length (a short arm (p) and a long arm (q)), a pinched-in area between the arms called a centromere, and a series of light and dark horizontal bands.
+It has two arms that differ in length (a short arm (p) and a long arm (q)), a pinched-in area between the components called a centromere, and a series of light and dark horizontal bands.
 The length of the arms and the location of the bands help determine top from bottom.

 - Once the chromosome photo arrangement is completed, a laboratory specialist evaluates the chromosome pairs and identifies any abnormalities that may be present.